Hepatocellular carcinoma (HCC) usually arises in patients with cirrhosis of the liver due to any cause.

 National University of Singapore

-PST has received a speaker honorarium from GE Healthcare.
+PST has received a speaker honorarium from GE Healthcare, Bayer, and Sirtex.
 PST has received travel and accommodation arrangements for medical conferences from Bristol-Myers Squibb, Gilead, Sirtex, Bayer, and Novartis.

 Dr Poh Seng Tan would like to gratefully acknowledge Dr Badar Muneer and Dr Smruti R. Mohanty, previous contributors to this monograph.
 BM declares that he has no competing interests.
 SRM serves as a speaker for Bristol-Myers Squibb regarding the use of entecavir for the treatment of chronic hepatitis B.